-Here comes the must do thing in Kobe – to splurge and eat the divine beef.
+Here comes the one must do in Kobe – to splurge and eat the divine beef.
 There are lots of restaurants to choose from, offering different marbling of beef and range of prices.
-It can be a little daunting at first shopping for a place to eat but nevertheless it is well worth it for the full Kobe exprience.
+It can be a little daunting at first shopping for a place to eat but nevertheless, it is well worth it for the full Kobe experience.
 We finally settle on a restaurant that seems to charge reasonably and we get to eat in front of the cooking counter, where the chef shows us how they prepare our precious beef and serve directly from stove onto our plates.

 Walk the Harborland

 After spending a bomb on your Kobe Beef, walking off the calories and the thought of the money is a good idea.
 Walking down the harbor land is a nice change after the meal with fresh air to take in.
 There are many shops located along here too.
 At the Mosaic, there is a shopping amusement complex that is located along the seaside that grants an amazing view across the port and ocean.
 It is especially beautiful at night with all the lights.